NCBI-Hackathons/VirusAlert/README.md

 ------
 Sequence SRR: All data passed into used in VirusAlert should be long read PacBio shotgun sequences and passed in the form of a SRA Run Accession (SRR).

-Threshold [Optional] : minimum P-value for a non contaminated output

 Summary Output
 ------------
  <img src="./images/SampleGraph.png" width="900">